kingkarsingha20-ops/atlas-mental-health-bot/README.md

 If you are in a crisis, please contact:

-National Suicide Prevention Lifeline: 988 (US)
+National Suicide Prevention Lifeline: 14416 (INDIA)

-Crisis Text Line: Text HOME to 741741